 Looking to replenish some of the lost touring income, rickoLus found himself behind the bar at Intuition Ale Works, where reconnected with Ángel García.
 Known more recently for his work with Afro-Cuban salsa outfit LPT, García was also smarting from the loss of work during the global shutdown (like rickoLus, LPT had plans to tour new music, including the group’s latest Se Quema El Mundo).

 The pair were longtime friends and the conversations behind the bar quickly moved to music, albeit with zero dose of urgency, considering the world was waiting to come back online.
 Yet, the seeds of an idea for García to expand on some of rickoLus’ original material bloomed quickly and effortlessly.

 “I’ve admired Rick’s songwriting for years and this is almost more like reimagining his songs in a live open quartet format.”Ángel García

-On Thursday, García and Colado, along with standouts from the city’s jazz scene, including Juan Rollan (saxophone), Stan Piper (bass), Stefan Klein (drums), with accompaniment from local folk-pop string band Good Pluck Trio, present rickoLus and the Ángel García Quartet, performing piano-and-strings enhanced, jazz-infused, lounge-style versions of tunes from rickoLus’ catalog, covers of American standards and even a few holiday tunes, at the Bier Hall inside Intuition Ale Works Downtown brewery and taproom.
+García and Colado, along with standouts from the city’s jazz scene, including Juan Rollan (saxophone), Stan Piper (bass), Stefan Klein (drums), with accompaniment from local folk-pop string band Good Pluck Trio, present rickoLus and the Ángel García Quartet, now performing piano-and-strings enhanced, jazz-infused, lounge-style versions of tunes from rickoLus’ catalog, covers of American standards and even a few holiday tunes.

 I recently sat down with García and Colado and asked them about their collaboration.